Date of Degree

 Copyright 2010 Damaris Puñales Alpízar

 Puñales Alpízar, Damaris.
-"Nieve sobre La Habana: el ideal soviético en la cultura cubana pos-noventa." dissertation, University of Iowa, 2010.
+"Nieve sobre La Habana: el ideal soviético en la cultura cubana pos-noventa."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.